Quantum state driving: measurements versus pulses: Discussion

 In general, applying measurements is considered a more expensive procedure comparing to applying unitaries --- one would need to know the measurement basis to perform a measurement but unitaries pulses can be carried out without the knowledge of the spectrum.
 This may make using measurements sounds impractical at first.
 However, we can consider a scenario that the initial measurement is in some known basis and the measurement evolves according to $\dot{\Pi_l}=i[K(t),\Pi_l],$ where $\Pi_l$ are the projectors of the measurement and $K(t)$ is some generator.
 Note that an operator $\Pi$ satisfying $\dot{\Pi}=i[K(t),\Pi]$ evolves in the same way as in Theorem \ref{thm1}.
 Suppose $\{\Pi_l(0)\}$ is some known measurement and the state is initially in the $\Pi_r(0)$ space.
 We know that at time $t$ the state will be in the $\Pi_r(t)$ space even though we do not necessarily need to know $\Pi_r(t)$.
 Similarly, in the unitary pulse setting, the pulse $U$ satisfies $\dot{U}=i[K(t),U]$.
 A state initially in an eigenspace of $U(0)$ will be in the corresponding eigenspace of $U(t)$ at time $t$.
 Again, we only know the initial pulse and how it evolves but we do not need to know explicitly what $U(t)$ is.
 This is reminiscent of a quantum state satisfying a Schrödinger equation --- we know the initial state and the Hamiltonian but we do not in general know what the state is at a particular time.
 This can have applications to quantum computing in a similar sense of adiabatic quantum computing (AQC) \cite{RevModPhys.90.015002}.
 In AQC, we initially prepare a state in the ground state of an easy-to-prepare Hamiltonian, and the Hamiltonian is slowly changed to a target Hamiltonian that encodes the problem to be solved.
 If the rate of change is small enough, the state will be in the target ground state of the evolved Hamiltonian.
 In a similar sense, the slowly changing Hamiltonian is replaced with a slowly evolving measurement/pulse in the measurement/pulse steering scenario.

 A more technical difference between the measurement and pulse steering is the rate at which we apply the measurements/pulses.
 To achieve a given accuracy (or success probability), the required pulse rate is in general higher than the required measurement rate.
 This is because measurements are intrinsically a stronger dephasing operation comparing to unitaries --- each measurement completely eliminates the off-diagonal components while each unitary pulse does not.
 As a result, measurements provide a stronger fixing onto the basis.
-This difference is quantitatively reflected in the bounds of Theorem \ref{thm1} and \ref{mainThm}.
+This difference is quantitatively reflected in the bounds of Theorem \ref{thm1} and the proof of Identity 1.
 In the measurement setting, the success probability is lower bounded by a quantity that depends only on the operator norm of the generator and that of the noise term, as shown in Theorem \ref{thm1}.
-However, in the pulse setting, the success probability depends on not only the norms but also the number of different eigenvalues of the pulse (see proof of Theorem \ref{mainThm}), which can depend on the system size.
+However, in the pulse setting, the success probability depends on not only the norms but also the number of different eigenvalues of the pulse (see proof of Identity 1), which can depend on the system size.
 Although measurements are more efficient in terms of the apply rate, they are sometimes considered more expensive to carry out in reality, comparing to pulses.
-Nevertheless, the best use case for both approaches will be casting to an adiabatic evolution of the operator, i.e., $\dot{\Pi}=i[K(t),\Pi]$ or $\dot{U}=i[K(t),U]$.
+Nevertheless, the best use case for both approaches will be casting to an adiabatic evolution of the operator, i.e., $\dot{\Pi}=i[K(t),\Pi]$ or $\dot{U}=i[K(t),U]$, where the initial operation is easy to perform and the evolution of the operation is known and controllable.